Marlon's profile picture

 DWG Group is a company operating in two distinct segments: irrigation and climate control.
 The website needed to communicate each area with its own visual identity, separate navigation, and independent content — working in practice as two projects within the same domain.

-The climate control section includes pages dedicated to products organized into well-defined categories, with a detail page for each item.
-Beyond products, it features climate control service sections organized by category, along with institutional pages like About Us and Contact.
+The climate control section includes pages for products organized into well-defined categories, with a detail page for each item, plus service sections and institutional pages.
 The irrigation section follows a similar structure but focuses exclusively on services — no products.

-Given the project's scope, it was essential to develop a system that allowed components to be shared between both layouts without compromising the unique characteristics of each segment.
-The project was built with Next.js, React, and TypeScript, with Tailwind CSS, WordPress as CMS, and custom routes in PHP.
+Given the scope, it was essential to develop a system that allowed components to be shared between both layouts without compromising the unique characteristics of each segment — two projects within the same domain, from a single codebase.

 02